Sayary/One-Translator/README.md

 In the development of the source code of this robot, we have tried to develop the project in the most optimal way possible

 ## configs
-open `.env` file an and set this two values
+open `.env` file an and set this three values

     TOKEN=''         # this is telegram bot token apiTOKEN=''      # this is one-api token